Blog Archives

 This is is an update to one of my popular ideas from a few years ago, the Tardis Blu-Ray Case.
 This time I did my best to make the Tardis look more like its TV show counterpart.
 The old design started to bother me a bit, now that I have taken up the show since (which I love).

-Still the same basic idea, a Tardis case that would contain a bunch of CD-like Blu-Ray cases.
+Still the same basic idea, a Tardis case that would contain a bunch of CD-shaped Blu-Ray cases.
 It would feature LED lights for the top light and signs.
+All of the spines of the cases would feature an image of the Tardis interior.

 Dr. Who Tardis Blu-Ray Case